smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 09. Dropping Objects Then Recreating

 Here's an interesting example: we create a valid view, drop the corresponding table, and then recreate the dropped object as a stored procedure.
-In the `sys.sql_expression_dependencies` table, the entry will still appear as a valid reference, even though a view cannot reference a stored procedure.
+In the `sys.sql_expression_dependencies` view, the entry will still appear as a valid reference, even though a view cannot reference a stored procedure.

 ```sql
 USE foo;